tpsmi/ilnmultimodalsearch/readme.md

 - The app doesn't display images directly but provides links to the Internet Archive.
 - Due to CPU-only optimization, search operations may take longer compared to GPU-accelerated versions.

-## Contributing
+## Cite

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you need a reference, please cite our paper:

 ## License